hpi-swa-teaching/SqueakMaps/packages/SqueakMaps-GeoServices.package/SMANominatimGeocoder.class/README.md

-A SMANominatimGeocoder is a SMAGeocoder that provides usage of the OpenStreetMaps API
+A SMANominatimGeocoder is a SMAGeocoder that implements the OpenStreetMaps API.